 Metric/Indicator Expected Outcomes Actual Outcomes ELPAC: State reclassification rate average of 11% Reclassification rate of at least 12%.
-Reclassified rate was 16.4% CAASPP: State proficiency level for math and ELA for all subgroups 2% increase in students meeting or exceeding standards in ELA 3% increase in students Data suspended by SB98 Data suspended by SB98 meeting or exceeding standards in Math D/F Rate: Local indicators including grading reports, attendance, and discipline District Assessments (Benchmarks) 0.5% decrease over previous year 7.42% increase over previous year The UC/CSU a-g requirements as identified by College Board 5% increase in the percentage of students meeting UC/CSU a-g requirements 2020-21 (61.8% eligible)= 0.9% decrease Available AP classes in LEA, enrollment in AP classes, AP test results from College Board 2% increase in the percentage of students taking AP courses 2% increase in percentage of exams taken 2020-21 (24.8% of students enrolled) = 1.5% decrease 1368 exams taken= 5.9% increase
+Reclassified rate was 16.4% CAASPP: State proficiency level for math and ELA for all subgroups 2% increase in students meeting or exceeding standards in ELA Decrease 13% from last data in Decrease 16% from last data in 2018-19.
+D/F Rate: Local indicators including grading reports, attendance, and discipline District Assessments (Benchmarks) · · 5.27% decrease over previous year The UC/CSU a-g requirements as identified by College Board 5% increase in the percentage of students meeting UC/CSU a-g requirements 2021-22 (64.0% eligible)= 2.2% increase Available AP classes in LEA, enrollment in AP classes, AP test results from College Board 2% increase in the percentage of students taking AP courses 2% increase in percentage 2021-22 (24.3% of students enrolled) = 0.5% decrease 1040 exams taken= 24% of exams taken decrease